whiskyechobravo/kerko/docs/config-params.md

 ## `kerko.scopes.*.`

 Keyword search scopes, where `*` is a scope key.
+The scope key is used internally by Kerko to identify the scope.
 Scopes allow users to restrict the search to some fields.

 The default scopes are: